A letter to Satan

 My name is Sarah.
 I have spent most of my life from birth to adulthood in church.

-I feel like I was really my most really developed in my relationship with Carla.
 I used to be so religious.
 It's not even funny.
-I was never to the point of wearing skirts and covering your ankles, but I wanted to speak in tongues so bad, but I fall on my father's belief of that.
-The spirit has to possess you.
+I was never to the point of wearing skirts and covering your ankles, but I wanted to speak in tongues so bad, but I followed on my father's belief that the spirit has to possess you.

 So it was a matter of, for me.
 You know, I'm doing my very best for God.
 I'm donating my gifts of the spirit.
 I am doing all these things.
 I am so into my church and my people, and I do everything that God says, and I listened to the sermons and take notes as best as possible.
 But I have yet to be possessed by the spirit in speak the language of God.

-It was almost as if by, I wouldn't want to say obsession, but it was like an obsession of compulsion with.
-My relationship with God.
-It was the one part that was missing of it.
+It was almost as if my...
+I wouldn't want to say obsession, but it was like an obsession compulsion.

-I remember praying as I would go to bed every night that the Holy spirit.
-Possess me and make itself known so I can see the things and the ways of God, which was, it was parsley taught to me by my grandparents that the Holy spirit can come over you.
+I remember praying as I would go to bed every night that the Holy Spirit possess me and make itself known, so I can see the things and the ways of God.
+Which, it was partially taught to me by my grandparents that the Holy spirit can come over you.
 And it has happened to them.
 So for me, it's like, I've, I've been so deep in this and it hasn't happened.
+Why not?

 My mental health at the time had really degraded users of personal trauma I had encountered when I was younger.
 So between that trying to search for some reconciliation, some hope that I will stop feeling this way that I did mentally.
 And then also being constantly told.
 By the individuals that believed in the Pentecostal doctrine, you know, there was probably a good reason why, and it had something to do with me.